 Although every image will not need Topaz DeNoise AI, you will be able to shoot high ISO images with the confidence that you have a plug-in that will save an image if needed.
 In our work, we shoot in constantly changing light where the ISO is constantly being changed.
 Topaz DeNoise has given us the confidence to shoot outside our comfort zone when it comes to high ISO settings.

 In the past, many Topaz plug-ins have had a great range of Presets which are excellent for giving you a starting point but as this is an AI (Artificial Intelligence) app they are not needed.
 DeNoise AI examines the whole image and holistically determines the difference between detail and noise in that photo.
 For best results always apply DeNoise AI to your images prior to any major processing.

 Please Note: we have not tested all the plug-ins that are available for Noise Reduction so there may be other apps that will give you a similar result.

 Below is an image we shot in Japan at ISO 6400 on a Full-Frame Sony A7Rii camera.
 We have only straightened the image in Lightroom.
 The image is displayed at 100% and cropped in (check out the thumbnail in the top right-hand corner).
+Noise reduction has been applied to the whole image, however, with the latest version of the software (V2.2.2) we could now selectively just reduce noise in the most noticeable parts of the image such as the sky.
 Hover over the images for a larger view.